 Use Participant Names

-If the call includes multiple individuals, the conversation can get confusing if too many chime in at one time.
+If the call includes multiple individuals, the conversation can get confusing if too many chimes in at one time.
 Use names when you ask questions, so they know who you expect an answer from.
 When one individual is finished responding, directly acknowledge the next participant.

-Meeting organizers should set the example for attendees.
+Meeting organizers should set an example for attendees.
 For example, turn off their email notifications, put an away message on instant messenger, and so forth.
 In addition, the organizer should kindly remind meeting participants about the ground rules at the outset, including the request for them to not multitask.

 Make the Transition to Video